Jim Bates (politician)

 Jim Bates (born July 21, 1941) is an American former politician who served as a Democratic elected official from San Diego, California.
 He served four terms in the United States House of Representatives from 1983 to 1991.
 He was the first congressman to be disciplined for sexual harassment.

 Biography

 Bates was born in Denver, Colorado, and graduated from East High School (Denver) in 1959.
 He joined the United States Marine Corps in 1959, and served in the Corps until 1963.
 Relocating to San Diego, Bates became a banker and was employed in the aerospace industry.
 He obtained his bachelor's degree from San Diego State University in 1975.

 Political career

 Bates was elected to the San Diego city council in 1971 and served until 1974.
-He was elected chairman of the San Diego County board of supervisors in 1974, and held the position until 1982.
+He was elected chairman of the San Diego County board of supervisors in 1977, and would serve in that position again in 1982.
 At the time he was the youngest chairman of the board.